shrutityagi4102/Resume/README.md

-# Resume
+# Resume - HTML, CSS, JS

-Resume made as part of MERN Lab coursework
+As part of MERN Lab coursework, I developed a personal resume using HTML, CSS and JavaScript